pcooksey/bibtex-js/wiki/styles.md

 The default style for each entry can be specified explicitly using the below template system in you html code.

-Basic BibTeX template where you define what each entry will look like when printed.
+BibTeX template defines what each entry will look like when printed.
 ```html
   <div class="bibtex_template">
   </div>
 ```

-Language allows you to check if an entry value exist before printing the value (hidden otherwise).
+Check if an entry value exists before printing the value (hidden otherwise).
 ```html
 <span class="if year"><span class="year"></span>,</span>
 ```

-Demo example:
+Demo BibTeX template example:
 ```html
 <div class="bibtex_template">
   <div class="if author" style="font-weight: bold;">